cfengine/design-center/sketches/cloud/cloud_services/README.md

 ## DESCRIPTION

 This sketch can manage cloud instances in a generic way.
-Right now EC2 and the VMWare ESXi server are supported.
+Right now EC2, OpenStack, and the VMWare ESXi server are supported.

 You specify a few initialization parameters, and then simply say "I want to start N instances of class X" or "I want to stop all instances